You may have faced the technology term Virtual Private Network, otherwise known as a VPN.

 Investigative journalism is serious work, which even puts the lives of the journalists themselves, their sources, and whistleblowers at risk.
 Journalists who are reporting from conflict zones are always in need of a tool that can allow them to remain anonymous on the internet.
 Moreover, the tool should also be capable of keeping their data secure and private.

-What to Look For in a Reliable VPN?
+What Should I Look For in a Reliable VPN?

-For starters, a reliable VPN provider should offer a “log-less” service.
-After all, privacy and security is the primary reason for using a VPN.
-Secondly, it should offer protection against IPv6 leak, DNS leak, and WebRTC leak.
+For starters, a reliable VPN provider should offer a “log-less” service, which means that your activities are not saved to the VPN server at all.
+After all, privacy and security is the primary reason for using a VPN and the provider should not have any way to trace what you do online when you’re on the provider.
+Secondly, it should offer protection against IPv6 leaks (disabling IPv6 traffic), DNS leaks (revealing your DNS to an ISP), and WebRTC leaks (exposing your IP address via your browser’s WebRTC functionality).

-Most important of all, it should boast features that let you enjoy round-the-clock data protection, data privacy, online freedom and, not to mention, the fastest streaming.
+Most important, it should boast features that let you enjoy round-the-clock data protection, data privacy, online freedom and, not to mention, the fastest streaming.

 Frequently Asked Questions